yalayo/volleyball-mgmt/README.md

 For that babashka was included in the action and a script writen in clojure which is located in the 'scripts' folder on the root of the project.

+## Build and run locally for testing
+This command is going to build an uberjar to later contruct a docker image with. clojure -T:build uberjar :project "project-name"

+To build the docker image locally (inside the project to test). clojure -T:jib jibbit.core/build
+It's also necessary to change the jib.edn ex:
+:target-image {:image-name "repository/image"
+                :type :docker}

+In the project folder inside the "docker" folder run docker-compose up

 ## Database in firebase
 Commands
 If there is nothig